 Cotton Square photo © Gavin Stewart

 Andy leads Buttress' residential and regeneration team and has the rare ability to cut through to the heart of complex issues to find a solution.

 Martin is an experienced architect who has successfully delivered projects across a broad range of sectors, most recently specialising in hotels, multi-residential, mixed-use, and masterplanning work.

-Matthew is an experienced architect who has led the successful delivery of numerous new build and refurbishment projects across a range of cultural, academic and community-led sectors.
+Matthew is an architect and director at Buttress who has led the successful design and delivery of new build and refurbishment projects across a range of cultural, academic and community-led sectors, both regionally and internationally.